Chenul-Thenuwara/Chenul-Thenuwara/README.md

 # 💫 About Me:
 <br>
-## Hello!
-I'm Chenul Dulmika Thenuwara,</br> <br>
+# Hello!
+I'm Chenul Dulmika Thenuwara,</br><br>
-a passionate software engineering undergraduate at NSBM Green University, affiliated with Plymouth University.
-I specialize in Flutter development, Firebase integration, and IoT solutions, with a keen interest in blending hardware and software to create innovative applications.
+<p>a passionate software engineering undergraduate at NSBM Green University, affiliated with Plymouth University.
+I specialize in Flutter development, Firebase integration, and IoT solutions, with a keen interest in blending hardware and software to create innovative applications.</p>

 <br><be>